D'Youville University

-D'Youville University (D'Youville or DYU) is a private university in Buffalo, New York.
+D'Youville University (D'Youville or DYU) is a private university in Buffalo, New York, United States.
 It was founded as D'Youville College in 1908 and named by the Grey Nuns after the patroness saint Marie-Marguerite d'Youville.
-As of fall 2022 D'Youville College served 2,518 students and had 54 degree majors the health sciences, business, and liberal arts for undergraduate and graduate students.
+As of fall 2022, the university offers 54 degree majors in the health sciences, business, and liberal arts for undergraduate and graduate students.
 In February 2022, the New York State Board of Regents approved a name change to D'Youville University.